azgari/Fall2017Swe573/README.md

 ### Scope of the Project

 + Project will be about an application for movie archive.
 Movies should be able to listed in archive with images, director & actor info, user ratings and watched / unwatched flag.
 Additional notes can be added for target movie.
-Resoulution quality (Full HD, HD Ready, Ultra HD etc...) and type of data (BluRay, mkv file, avi file, DVD etc...
+Resoulution quality (Full HD, HD Ready, Ultra HD etc...) and type of data (BluRay, mkv file, avi file, DVD etc...)

 ### Time Tracking

-+ Free version of toggl will be used
++ Wiki page will be used for time tracking.

 ### Issue Management